jniranjanreddy/ai/readme.md

 Google Bard
 Meta llama2
 ```
+NumPy: For numerical computations.
+Pandas: For data manipulation.
+Scikit-learn: For traditional ML models (e.g., regression, classification).
+TensorFlow: For neural networks (PyTorch is an alternative, but TensorFlow is beginner-friendly).

 ```
 Deep Learning, can ebe divided to three topics
    1. ANN - Artificial Neural Network